-Before you move on, assess your understanding of the material with these questions.

-1. How are quinones generally produced?

-How are hydroxyquinones produced?

-j.
-What chemical properties of ubiquinone allow it to carry out its biological functions?
+MCAT CONCEPT CHECK 5.3 Before you move on, assess your understanding of the ma 1.
+How are quinones generally produced? terial with these questions.
+2. How are hydroxyquinones produced?
+3. What chemical properties of ubiquinone allow it to carry out its biological functions?